-- that obligations under the Education and Care Services National Law and National Regulations are met - educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy and associated procedure
+- that obligations under the Education and Care Services National Law and National Regulations are met - educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy and associated procedure - all staff, families and visitors are aware of the OSHC Service's Code of Conduct and Confidentiality and Privacy Policies

-- all staff, families and visitors are aware of the OSHC Service's Code of Conduct and Confidentiality and Privacy Policies - the OSHC Service works with an ICT (Information and Communication Technology) security specialist to ensure the latest security systems are in place to ensure best practice.
+- the OSHC Service works with an ICT (Information and Communication Technology) security specialist to ensure the latest security systems are in place to ensure best practice.
 These can block access to unsuitable web sites, newsgroups and chat rooms.
-However, none of these tools are fool proof they cannot be a substitute for active parental involvement in a child's use of the Internet. - backups of important and confidential data are made regularly (monthly is recommended) - backups are stored securely either offline, or online (using a cloud-based service) - software and devices are updated regularly to avoid any breach of confidential information - families are referred to the Dealing with Complaints Policy and procedure when raising concerns regarding digital technologies and personal data - all staff are aware that a breach of this policy may initiate appropriate action including the termination of employment - notification is made to the Office of the Australian Information Commissioner (OAIC) by using the online Notifiable Data Breach Form in the event of a possible data breach.
-This could include: - o a device containing personal information about children and/or families is lost or stolen (parent names and phone numbers; dates of birth, allergies, parent phone numbers). - o a data base with personal information about children and/or families is hacked - o personal information about a child is mistakenly given to the wrong person (for example: child developmental report, confidential information) - o this applies to any possible breach within the Service or if the device is left behind whilst on an excursion.
+However, none of these tools are fool proof they cannot be a substitute for active parental involvement in a child's use of the Internet. - backups of important and confidential data are made regularly (monthly is recommended) - backups are stored securely either offline, or online (using a cloud-based service) - software and devices are updated regularly to avoid any breach of confidential information - families are referred to the Dealing with Complaints Policy and procedure when raising concerns regarding digital technologies and personal data - all staff are aware that a breach of this policy may initiate appropriate action including the termination of employment - notification is made to the Office of the Australian Information Commissioner (OAIC) by using the online Notifiable Data Breach Form. in the event of a possible data breach.
+This could include: - o a device containing personal information about children and/or families is lost or stolen (parent names and phone numbers; dates of birth, allergies, parent phone numbers). - o a data base with personal information about children and/or families is hacked - o personal information about a child is mistakenly given to the wrong person (for example: child developmental report, confidential information) - o this applies to any possible breach within the Service or if the device is left behind whilst on an excursion - a review of practices related to Cyber Safety will be conducted following any breaches of data security as per Data Breach Response Procedure.